(Updated for 2023)

 - Service or retail establishments with a minimum of 10 employees

 - Organizations adversely affected by calamities

 - Other companies that meet the NWPC’s criteria for wage exemption and with justifiable reasons

 If you’re applying for exemption, you can do so within 75 days from when the NWPC publishes a Wage Order’s Implementing Rules and Regulations (IRR).
 It’s best to submit your application early, as the department doesn’t grant extensions.

 Remember that a qualified firm’s exemption period lasts only a year.
 After that, the NWPC and Regional Boards will require the employer to pay their workforce the minimum wage.
 Both agencies can take legal action against non-complying businesses under the clauses of Section 12 of RA No. 6727, as amended by RA 8188.

 Ensure Proper Compensation for Your Employees

-Address challenges in payroll, employee engagement, performance management, and stay business growth-ready with the holistic Sprout Ecosystem platform.
-Learn more about our suite of tools here, and visit our blog page for more labor updates.
+A streamlined payroll system ensures accurate salary calculations for faster payments and fewer disputes.
+Address payroll challenges and stay business growth-ready with the Sprout Ecosystem.
+Learn more about our holistic suite of tools from our HR tech experts, or visit our blog for more labor updates and actionable insights.